propelorm/Propel/documentation/03-basic-crud.markdown

 ## Propel Instance Pool ##

 Propel keeps a list of the objects that you already retrieved in memory to avoid calling the same request twice in a PHP script.
-This list is called the instance pool, and is automatically populated from your past requests:
+This list is called the instance pool, and is automatically populated from your past requests.
+The instance pool is consulted whenever searching for an object using its primary key via `findPk` or `findOneById` (which is an alias for the former).

 ```php
 <?php